medialab/casanova/README.md

 # Casanova

-If you often find yourself reading CSV files using python, you will quickly notice that, while being more comfortable, `csv.DictReader` remains way slower than `csv.reader`:
+If you often find yourself processing CSV files using python, you will quickly notice that, while being more comfortable, `csv.DictReader` remains way slower than `csv.reader`:

 ```
 # To read a 1.5G CSV file: